Perkieee/power_bi/README.md

 This project demonstrates your ability to clean, analyze, and visualize real-world retail data using SQL and Power BI.
 It highlights practical problem-solving skills and your ability to communicate insights effectively.

----

-If you'd like, I can also generate a polished project description for GitHub or help you prepare insights for the dashboard.